 Do You Need TLS Encryption?

 If you’re having a website or have your own email server, then you absolutely need to have TLS encryption in place.
 Just ask Hillary Clinton, not to mention a surprising number of groups within organizations.
-A website without an SSL/TLS certificate doesn’t only it put its users’ privacy and security at a significant risk, but it also gets flagged off for its lack of security by web browsers.
+A website without an SSL/TLS certificate not only puts its users’ privacy and security at a significant risk, but it also gets flagged off for its lack of security by web browsers.
 This is not a pretty sight for any website owner.
-Moreover, e-commerce sites are mandated to use TLS encryption by PCI (payments card industry) standards.
+Additionally, e-commerce sites are mandated to use TLS encryption by PCI (payments card industry) standards.

 Do you know if all of your organization’s web properties are secured by TLS encryption?
 Whether you’re a multi-billion dollar e-commerce enterprise or a tiny website with a handful of visitors, you need TLS encryption—it’s as simple as that!